joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/sorting-and-comparing-strings.md

 <div>

-By default, the Collator class uses string comparison rules obtained from the operating system based on the locale and the user’s system preferences.
+By default, the Collator class uses string comparison rules obtained from the operating system based on the locale and the user's system preferences.
 You can customize the behavior of the compare() and equals() methods by explicitly setting various properties.
 The following table lists the properties and the effect they have upon comparisons: